misosvec/pbwt-tunneling/README.md

 `create_wg input.txt output.wg`\
 It creates a wheeler graph from a file with help of [pfp_wg](https://github.com/miso01/pfp_wg) repository.
 Before running, you need to set `PFP_WG_PATH` variable in the `Makefile`.

+`visualize_haplotypes_sizes`\
+Outputs a graph in .png which shows the sizes of haplotypes represented as wheeler graph.